Last Saturday we attended a Playgroup at Didikan Sakura.

 Nazatul Akhma (right)

-When her husband pursued doctorate degree in Kyoto University, Nazatul the children-workshop-instructor-and-personal-tutor became a full-time housewife.
+When her husband pursued doctorate degree in Kyoto University, Nazatul the children-workshop-instruct or-and-personal-tutor became a full-time housewife.
 Graduated from a Japanese university and able to speak Japanese herself, Nazatul made sure she did not missed any opportunity to participate in her child's kindergarten activities and learned about the culture of Japanese child care directly from the mothers and teachers themselves.
 Moreover, her passion for teaching had lead her to discover the amazing world of Japanese early childhood education by participating in the local community playgroups and children related events at children centres, science museums and public children's libraries.
 The family came back to Malaysia 3 years later not only with the PhD, but also boxes full of Japanese early childhood books, learning materials as well as knowledge on pregnancy and birth in Japan (She had two girls while in Kyoto ;p)

 I know Naza from back we were in primary school and we have kept in touch through Facebook.
 She owns the one and only book rental shop in Bangi called Q'reazant and this is where thee playgroup was held.